Upgrade to faster nbn® fibre

 We're on a mission to demystify some of these common terms, so you can search for beautiful internet with a little knowledge up your sleeve.

-Data makes up everything you watch, read and engage with online: articles and websites (like this one), email, search engines (think Google), social media, video chat, streaming platforms and lots more!
-It travels along the network of servers and computers, using a mix of wired and wireless technologies, which you can use to connect your computer (or other devices) to the internet and enjoy the wonders of the online world.
+Data makes up everything you watch, read and engage with online: articles and websites, email, search engines, social media, video chat, streaming platforms and lots more!
+It travels along a network of servers and computers, using a mix of wired and wireless technologies, which you can use to connect your computer (or other devices) to the internet and enjoy the wonders of the online world.

 There's over 1M kilometres of fibre optic cable running along the ocean floor to connect the world to the internet.
 This is what we call ‘the internet backbone’.
 Sharks sometimes gnaw on these cables and while theories exist - nobody knows exactly why they do it.
 Maybe they’re trying to stream Finding Nemo?

-Broadband is a high-speed internet connection that's always on (contrary to old-school dial-up internet).
+Broadband is a high-speed internet connection that's always on (unlike old-school dial-up).
 It has higher bandwidth than dial-up, so more data can travel the network at the same time.
-Because most modern internet connections are already broadband - 'broadband' as a term is not as relevant anymore.
+Because most modern internet connections are already broadband this is not really a relevant term anymore.

 There’s a range of different tech that can connect you to the internet, but first you'll need to connect via an internet service provider - or ISP (like yours truly, Telstra).

-The name kind of gives it away.
+The name gives it away.
 To access the internet, you need an account with an ISP, often in the form of an internet plan for a monthly fee.

 ISPs also maintain – and often own – a good chunk of the infrastructure needed to get you online.
 These can be cables, mobile network towers, data servers and so on.
 They can also send out technicians to hook you up to that infrastructure.